go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 `docker network connect vikunja_frontend_1 npm_default `

-You don't have to assign the DB container, but be careful not to remove the `vikunja_default` network
+You don't have to assign the DB container, but be careful not to remove the `vikunja_default` network.

 Run a command to check that everything is on the same network